 According to the 2020 Local Consumer Review Survey from BrightLocal, 87% of consumers are reading online reviews for local businesses.
 That means your business reputation matters.

 If you think that your business is too small for your online presence to matter, think again.
 A negative review is a lot more powerful than a positive review, which means you need to be aware of your online reputation at all times if you want to maintain your business’s trust and credibility.

-How can you manage your brand reputation?
-Here are a few online reputation management tips for building an authentic, credible small business presence:
+How can you manage your brand reputation and avoid negative content?
+This guide will break down a few online reputation management tips for building an authentic, credible small business presence:

 - Create an SEO friendly website

 - Manage your business’ online listings and citations

 - Ask for feedback and respond to online reviews